Matinkylä – Urban metro terminus

 The most important development project in Olari is the renewal of the Kuunkatu area (2016‒2020).
 New, mainly residential buildings will replace the old office and service buildings.

 Development of the old shopping centre in Matinkylä

-The old shopping centre will be demolished and a new 16-floor residential building and commercial premises will be built in its place.
-The estimated construction period for this project is 2018‒2020.
+The old shopping centre has been demolished and a new 16-floor residential building and commercial premises will be built in its place.
+The estimated construction period for this project is 2019‒2021.

 Commercial blocks on the west side of Piispansilta

 A new area for commercial premises and offices is planned on the south side of the Länsiväylä highway.
 Construction is planned to start in 2018‒19.

 Other development projects